davidgiven/cpm65/README.md

 	  other file system are hidden.
 You get about 170kB on a normal disk.

-  - Disk accesses are done using direct block access, so it _won't_ work on anything other than a 1541.
+  - Disk accesses are done using direct block access, so it _won't_ work on anything other than a 1541 (but it should be straightforward to add support for other drives).
 Sorry.

 ### VIC-20 notes